68°F

 One of the co-founders of NeuroGum, which produces caffeinated gum for memory and focus, Yoshimura said access to local politicians and hiking at Red Rock Canyon are just a few of the perks he’s noticed.

-“The employment laws are a lot easier here, the affordability of a house, transportation,” he said at the third annual Vegas Tech Summit held Thursday at a private resident in the affluent Summit Club in Summerlin, where tech entrepreneurs and others discussed the region’s business landscape.
-“I live in Summerlin and it’s 20 miles to my office and it takes 20 minutes… when I was in downtown (Los Angeles) to Koreatown where my office was it was only eight miles away and it took me 45 minutes.”
+“The employment laws are a lot easier here, the affordability of a house, transportation,” he said at the third annual Vegas Tech Summit, held Thursday at a private residence in the affluent Summit Club in Summerlin, where tech entrepreneurs and others discussed the region’s business landscape.
+“I live in Summerlin and it’s 20 miles to my office and it takes 20 minutes. … When I was in downtown (Los Angeles) to Koreatown where my office was it was only 8 miles away and it took me 45 minutes.”

-Yoshimura said part of the allure of Las Vegas is much like the products he sells — extra energy and focus — something he was unable to get in California due to a number of factors that bogged down his personal and professional life.
-He’s also set up a warehouse and office just off the Strip and moved part of his staff to the valley.
+Yoshimura said part of the allure of Las Vegas is much like the products he sells — extra energy and focus — something he was unable to get in California because of several factors that bogged down his personal and professional life.
+He also has set up a warehouse and office just off the Strip and moved part of his staff to the valley.

 “When you don’t have to think about that excess stuff as much it makes life much easier and it allows you to maintain a higher level of focus,” he said.
 “And I probably see more people now being in Vegas than I did in L.A. because everybody wants to come visit here.”